 The first you thing I’d recommend is to check out the coverage maps for your hometown.
 If all things are equal, think about who you call most and what wireless provider they are using.
 All of these carriers offer free calling between those on the same network.
 If your friends and family are predominantly Verizon Wireless customers, you’ll save a good number of minutes by calling in-network.
 Choosing a carrier is only the first step in finding a good plan.

 With iPhone 5 pre-orders set to begin on Friday, September 14th, you’ll want to look at a plan that meets your usage needs.
 Depending on which carrier you select, each has a calculator to help you decide.

-- AT&T data calculator
+- AT&T data calculator (no longer available)

 - Verizon Data Calculator